thegetty/ancient-glass/content/catalogue/cat-28.md

 Translucent dark blue body; opaque white and yellow decoration.
 Horizontal rim-disk; cylindrical neck; rudimentary sloping shoulder; cylindrical body; flat bottom.
 Two opposing lugs on the body, near the shoulder.

-A marvered yellow thread is wound around the rim-disk and spirals loosely three times around the neck, where it is joined by a white thread that begins on the neck.
+A marvered yellow thread is wound around the rim-disk and spirals loosely three times around the neck, where it is joined by a marvered white thread that begins on the neck.
 These two threads spiral 10 times around the body to the bottom and are dragged up and down 10 times, forming a spaced feather pattern.

 ## Comments and Comparanda